top of page

 --Chains require no maintenance only a small fraction of the chain goes over the sprocket.

---5/8-11 threaded rod, 24" long can be added and used as a feet only handle or to help getting on and off.
-Sold at home depot/lowes/etc.
+--5/8-11 threaded rod, 12 to 24" long can be added and used as a feet only handle or to help getting on and off.
+Sold at home depot/lowes/etc. A 5/8 wooden dowel can be used if you want something you can remove quickly.

 --Small steel wheels are size w1 (roller bearing) for reference.